About

 If you’re an HSLDA member, you can also use our state-specific forms and documents to simplify any homeschool paperwork you may have.
 Scroll down to the bottom of your state legal page to find your state-specific forms.

-HSLDA has state-specific legal forms for members.
-On our interactive legal map, click on your state and then scroll down the page until you see a section titled Homeschooling Forms
+HSLDA has state-specific legal forms for our members.
+On our interactive legal map, click on your state and then scroll to the bottom of the page until you see a section titled Member-Only State Forms

 Membership dues are $135/year, $14/month, or $1,500 for lifetime membership.
 One membership covers your entire family: parents/guardians and all children of whom you are the parent or legal guardian.
-There are no additional charges when you consult with our attorneys or Educational Consultants—it’s all included!
+There are no additional charges when you consult with our attorneys—it’s all included!

 A special discount is available for military members, first responders, pastors, and missionaries.